Practical guides for AI adoption

 The FIRE Framework for Automation Candidates

 How often does this task occur?
-Daily tasks offer the highest ROI for automation.
+Daily tasks often create the clearest automation opportunities.

 What's the business impact of this task?
 Revenue-generating or customer-facing tasks should be prioritized.